CarolLuca/LegalNERo/README.md

 The only problem with that is that it returns the score for all the tags together in the document.
 However, we can call the function only with the TAG we want and get the desired result.
 ### Problems
-* It was not used the model "ro_model_news_lg" because of the differences between spaCy v2.2.4. and v3.0.1.
+* The romanian model "ro_model_news_lg" was not used because of the differences between spaCy v2.2.4. and v3.0.1.
 Currently, the model is running on the older version, whereas the romanian model offered by spaCy is compatible only with v3.0.1.
 Why to use this model?
-It has a couple of overlapping enitity-types and trained vectors for them.
+It has a couple of overlapping enitity-types and pretrained vectors for them.
 This problem will be fixed in Stage 2.
 * The prf-values are representative for short sentences because there was a problem with the length of phrases from the train data.
 This problem will be fixed in Stage 1.

 ## Stage 1